 - Solid content review that covers everything you need to know for the test

-- Not in-depth enough to replicate the textbook content, but too in-depth to read in just a couple of nights
+- Not detailed enough to replicate your in-class textbook content, but way too in depth to get through in just a couple of nights

 Best Long-Term Review Book

-- Two full practice exams with answers and explanations in the book
+- Three full practice exams with answers and explanations in the book

-- Good survey of the different types of questions you’ll see on the test and the best way to solve each of them
+- Good survey of the different types of questions you will see on the exam and the best way to solve each of them

 - Does a good job of sticking to the content you need to know for the test

-- Dense with long paragraphs, harder to get through than Princeton Review
+- Dense with long paragraphs, making it a bit harder to get through than The Princeton Review book above